fuerbringer/fuerbringer.info/site/post/writing-nixos-modules.md

 }
 ```

 And that's it!
 Another _configuration.nix_ for your desktop computer with _isMobile_ set to _false_ would disable Compton accordingly.
 As already mentioned, this allows for near infinite flexibility.
-With a bit more Nix language knowledge you could go on to dynamically generating differing _/etc_ configuration files defining on the module parameters.
+With a bit more Nix language knowledge you could go on to dynamically generating differing _/etc_ configuration files depending on the module parameters.

 If you need a complete example for this use case take a look at my [nixfiles](https://github.com/fuerbringer/nixfiles)!